Lymphedema is a long-term condition where excess fluid collects in tissues causing swelling (edema).

 “After lymph node removal and radiation for melanoma I experienced discomfort and swelling in my left arm.
 I have had treatment with Catherine and have found great improvement.
 I have no hesitation in recommending Interactive Therapies as a professional, caring clinic.
 Their support and advice has been very worthwhile and knowledgeable.”

 We have been working with one of our clients using a protocol for lymphoedema that differs from the current CPT that is given within hospitals.
-This technique is Lymphatic Enhancement Technology, which utilises electronic and manual stimulation for fluid acceleration, and is a new and innovative approach to treating the lymphatic system.
+This technique is Lymphatic Enhancement Technology, which utilizes electronic and manual stimulation for fluid acceleration.

-Combining both the Lymphstar Pro/Fusion® and manual stimulation techniques, Lymphatic Enhancement improves lymph fluid acceleration.
-The Lymphstar Pro/Fusion® provides various fields of low vibration energy provided by radio frequency waves, with the intention of stimulating the lymphatic capillaries to increase fluid flow as well as break down protein-rich fluid in the tissue space.
+Combining both the Lymphstar and manual stimulation techniques, Lymphatic Enhancement improves lymph fluid acceleration.
+The Lymphstar Pro has various fields of low vibration energy provided by radio frequency waves.
+It stimulates the lymphatic capillaries to increase fluid flow and breaks down protein-rich fluid in the tissue spaces.

 For more information on Lymphoedema visit the Vodder web site: Vodder School